Luiz Inácio Lula da Silva: Environment

 Lula pledged to recognize 14 new indigenous reserves.
 Six were recognized as of May 2023.
 Lula and American president Joe Biden committed to work together on the issue.

 Several hours after Lula talked about leaving fossil fuels at the 2023 United Nations Climate Change Conference (also known as COP28), his government held an auction in which it offered 603 territorial blocks for oil extraction.
 The territories cover 2% of the territory of Brazil, overlap with many protected areas or areas belonging to indigenous people and can result in a release of 1 gigaton of CO_{2}.

 Lula has expressed support for the paving of BR-319, a project initiated by the Bolsonaro government.
 Although he argues that the project can be done sustainably, one study found that the road could enable deforestation on a scale of territory the size of Florida by 2030.
 A court blocked the project in July 2024, saying that the government lacked a plan to combat the deforestation that would follow the implementation of the project.

+In November 2025, Lula took the unusual step for a head of state of personally attending the COP30 conference in Belem in an attempt to smooth over geopolitical rifts preventing a climate deal from being reached.